paul-stubley/Climbing/README.md

 - Climber - A class to hold information about a climber, the routes they have attempted/climbed and when.

-The class descriptions can be found in the `climbing_package/pgs_climbing` directory
+The class descriptions can be found in the `pgs_climbing/` folder

 ## Example output